jtrevz/portfolio/README.md

 ![Portfolio](PIC)

 ## Description
 This application serves as my personal coding portfolio.
-This portfolio display past and current projects and outlines by past work experience and other interests relevant to any job prospects.
+This portfolio displays past and current projects and outlines by past work experience and other interests relevant to any job prospects.

 ---